Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 `qvm-run personal xterm --pass-io` - *runs xterm and passes all sdtin/stdout/stderr to the terminal*

-`qvm-run personal "sudo dnf update" --pass-io --nogui` - *pass a specific command directly to the VM*
+`qvm-run personal "sudo dnf update" --pass-io --nogui` - *pass a `dnf update` command directly to the VM*

 #### qvm-start